 The location of the face-to-face summer sessions can vary depending on the needs of learners and faculty, but are typically in Milan or Assisi, Italy.

 13. Will I be able to publish papers during the program?

 Learners are encouraged to work closely with faculty to prepare publication quality papers from their course assignments.
 Previous IGME learnerss have published papers in many professional, scientific and medical education journals.

 14. I am interested in pursuing a PhD.
 What is required?

 The IGME PhD is now a limited enrollment program.
-Students wishing to pursue this fully supervised dissertation path must first complete the course based DME (Doctorate in Medical Education), after which they may apply for entrance into the PhD program.
+Learners wishing to pursue this fully supervised dissertation path must first complete the course based DME (Doctorate in Medical Education), after which they may apply for entrance into the PhD program.
 Only the most qualified / suitable candidates (deemed so by committee) will be selected.